nateofspades/Linear-Regression-for-IMDB-Movie-Ratings/README.md

 •Secondary: To build a linear regression model that predicts IMDB movie ratings (looking at adjusted R-squared).

 ### Univariate Analysis
 After some data cleaning, a univariate analysis was performed on the features.
-Some findings: <br />
+Some findings: <br /> <br />
 •R-rated movies are the most common by rating. <br />
 •Drama movies are the most common by genre. <br />
 •Movies are most commonly released on the 1st of the month. <br />